Northern Minnesota Resorts Concerned About Lingering Ice Ahead Of Fishing Opener

 “You can just feel it that it’s too cold.
 You’ve got to have that sunshine, and we just haven’t had it,” said angler Frank Yaquinto.

 Several lakes around the Twin Cities are, and have been, ice free for a week or so.
-But on Sugar Lake near Grand Rapids, it’s a much different story.READ MORE: Next Weather Alerts: Isolated Storms, Severe Weather Possible Through Saturday
+But on Sugar Lake near Grand Rapids, it’s a much different story.READ MORE: Burnsville Man Charged With Murder After Allegedly Selling Fentanyl To Woman Who Died Of Overdose

 “This is, by far, one of the latest that we’ve had,” said Abby Oxborough.